apache/mesos/docs/attributes-resources.md

 ## Resources

 The Mesos system can manage 3 different *types* of resources: scalars, ranges, and sets.
 These are used to represent the different resources that a Mesos slave has to offer.
 For example, a scalar resource type could be used to represent the amount of memory on a slave.
-Each resource is identified by a key string.
+Resources can be specified either with a JSON array or a semicolon-delimited string of key:value pairs.
+If, after examining the examples below, you have questions about the format of the JSON, inspect the `Resource` protobuf message definition in `include/mesos/mesos.proto`.

+As JSON:

+    [
+      {
+        "name": "<resource_name>",
+        "type": "SCALAR",
+        "scalar": {
+          "value": <resource_value>
+        }
+      },
+      {
+        "name": "<resource_name>",
+        "type": "RANGES",
+        "ranges": {
+          "range": [
+            {
+              "begin": <range_beginning>,
+              "end": <range_ending>
+            },
+            ...
+          ]
+        }
+      },
+      {
+        "name": "<resource_name>",
+        "type": "SET",
+        "set": {
+          "item": [
+            "<first_item>",
+            ...
+          ]
+        },
+        "role": "<role_name>"
+      },
+      ...
+    ]

+As a list of key:value pairs:

     resources : resource ( ";" resource )*